nishantjr/drive-download/npm-notes.md

 ---------------------

-The [npm docs](https://docs.npmjs.com/) are a little awkward to follow, being 1-2 paragarphs per page (plus a video, which cjs did not watch) with no next/back buttons.
-Here's what you need to know from the first 30 or so pages.
+The [npm docs](https://docs.npmjs.com/) are a little awkward to follow, being 1-2 paragarphs per page with no next/back buttons.
+(Each page also includes a video, which I couldn't be bothered to watch.)
+The following sections cover (or will cover) what you need to know from the first 30 or so pages.

-For the commands below, `npm help _command_` will show the manpage.
+For the commands below, `npm help `_`command`_ will show the manpage.

-#### Updating npm
+### Updating npm

 npm is included with node.js, but you can use npm to update to the latest version: